How to plan a hiking proposal

 You don’t have cell service

 Remember, you won’t have contact with your photographer.
-For city proposals, it’s really helpful to get updates as people are headed towards the proposal location.
+For city proposals, it’s really helpful to get updates as people are headed toward the proposal location.
 That isn’t possible in the mountains.
 So, here are a few things to help keep stuff on track.

 Before you leave, tell your photographer what you’ll be wearing, especially a distinguishing feature.
 That doesn’t necessarily mean you need to tell them everything, but knowing that you wear a red backpack while your partner wears red shoes is usually enough to connect you.
 Also, ask your photographer what they’ll be wearing.
 That way, when you arrive, everyone knows who is who.

-Lastly, have a cut off time planned.
+Lastly, have a cut-off time planned.
 A “something happened and this day isn’t happening” time.
 If something terrible happens (you get a flat tire or someone rolls an ankle), you don’t want to leave your photographer up at the summit forever.
 Definitely have that be a few hours.
 But, if I’m supposed to have a proposal at 3, making an agreement that if you haven’t arrived by 5, something probably happened and the plan is off is helpful.

 Honestly, this is basically the same thing as whenever I go hiking alone, my partner makes me give her a “call search and rescue” time.